South Korea’s Yoon to avoid fresh questioning after dramatic arrest

 Wednesday’s dramatic arrest saw a hundreds-strong force of police and investigators bypass bus barricades, cut barbed wire and scale ladders to get inside the compound where Yoon was surrounded by hundreds of guards.

-Yoon said Wednesday he complied with investigators to avoid “bloodshed” but did not accept the legality of the investigation.
+Yoon said Wednesday that he had complied with investigators to avoid “bloodshed” but did not accept the legality of the investigation.

 Meanwhile, officials were trying to secure a new warrant that could hold him for longer than 48 hours.